Brahma Jinalaya, Lakkundi: Architecture

 According to the art historian Adam Hardy, the temple illustrates the "Later Chalukya architecture, mainstream Lakkundi school of mid-11th century with late 11th century superstructure (shikhara)".
 The temple has single shrine (ekakuta) connected to a closed mantapa hall via a vestibule (sukanasi or ardhamantapa) that is connected to another, open mantapa.
 This temple is one of the fine illustrations of the Western Chalukya architecture.
 The temple has a garbhagriha, an antarala, a closed navaranga mandapa, and an open pillared mukha-mandapa.
 Over the garbhagriha is the three storeyed nirandhara vimana with a square griva and sikhara.
 Above the cornice of these arched niches at regular intervals is a seated Jaina figure.
 The ceilings are plain and pillars are well decorated.
 The open mandapa is supported by 32 pillars and pilasters.

 According to art critic Percy Brown, these elements are found commonly in all Western Chalukya temples.
 The building material is soapstone, which according to Percy Brown became the standard in later Hoysala architecture as well.
 According to art historians Henry Cousens and Om Prakash, the most conspicuous feature of the Western Chalukya temples is the decrease in the size of masonry and the resulting decrease in the overall height of the temples compared to those built by the Badami Chalukyas at Pattadakal.
-This was a result of a shift in the basic building material, from sandstone to the more workable soapstone (Chloritic Shist).
+This was a result of a shift in the basic building material, from sandstone to the more workable soapstone (Chloritic schist).
 In the coming decades, this transformation was to lead Vesara architecture toward increased ornamentation and articulation.

 A view of the Brahma Jinalaya from its south.

 The temple style is quite similar to the older Shiva temple in Kukkanur, and they represent the transition phase between early Chalukya and Late Chalukya styles.
 He categorizes the tower over the shrine as Dravidian (south Indian) with a square plan.
 Kamath classifies it as Vesara because each tier are encrusted with motifs that make the tower more "curvilinear".
 According to Cousens, the overall structure with its well proportioned tiers and finial (amalaka, kalasha) give the superstructure a "majestic" look.
 Above the cornice are circular niches, each of which holds the image of a Jain saint (Jaina) in relief, with a kirtimukha decoration above.
 The walls of the shrine have pilasters, with the spaces between them containing, in relief, pavilions, and miniature decorative towers (aedicula) on slender half pilasters.
 Some miniature towers have niches below them.
 Overall, decorative ornamentation is taken to a new level compared to earlier temples.

 Dhaky and Meister call the temple as the Great Jaina temple of Lakkundi, thereby differentiating it from other minor Jaina temples of Lakkundi.